FinnStokes/labnotes/README.md

 of [Markdown](https://daringfireball.net/projects/markdown/)
 files as a simple website.
 It is designed for the purpose of keeping a set of notes for academic research.
-As such it will support simple inclusion of mathematical equations, links to [arXiv](https://arxiv.org/)/[DOI](https://dx.doi.org/) records, and tables.
+As such it supports simple inclusion of mathematical equations, links to [arXiv](https://arxiv.org/)/[DOI](https://dx.doi.org/) records, and tables.